-- 1. Case: Where problems exist and the Company's response - 2.
+- 1. Near-term responses: Further progress in review of member services - 2.
 Characteristics: Evolution to stores specializing in Internet device service - 3.
 Strength: Profit structure changed into one where services also generate revenue - 4.
 Medium term business plan: Full rollout of SLP stores providing solution services - 5.
-Near-term operating results: Although earnings fell significantly due to the examination of services for members, they should bottom-out in the current term - 6.
+Near-term operating results: Earnings to recover from the beginning of the second half of this term with further progress in the examination of services for members - 6.
 Evaluation: Fresh start and strengthening the system to regain trust